Advice On Everyday Workplace Issues

 A5: Go for classic quality items that are practical.

 Carry a briefcase (never a backpack no matter how smart it looks), a writing portfolio, a classic pen, and a daytimer.
 And buy the best you can afford.
 I still recall taking a meeting a few years ago with a woman wanting to sell her high-priced services to the company I worked for.
-She was escorted into our boardroom and I noticed how well dressed she was... but more importantly, I noted her battered brown briefcase stuffed to the top, her Bic pen, and her writing pad taken from the University Club on which she had scribbled a few illegible notes on the top page!
-That told me a lot about her business skills!
+She was escorted into our boardroom and I noticed how well dressed she was… but more important, I noted her battered brown briefcase stuffed to the top, her Bic pen, and her writing pad taken from the University Club on which she had scribbled a few illegible notes on the top page!
+That told me all I needed to know about her business skills!

 Q4: What items are inappropriate when accessorizing an office?

-A4: Never display pictures of yourself alone (appears self-centered).
+A4: Never display pictures of yourself (it appears very self-centered).

 Display family photos, team photos of people you work with, pictures of company events, etc. Don't put trinkets in your office (it's unprofessional) or items with another unrelated company's logo.
 Don't clutter your office – a few well placed items are best.
 Hang certificates so guests can easily see them.
 One woman I know hung three certificates on the wall facing her desk (so she could admire them all day!) but her guests always had their backs to them!